 The proboscis is used to burrow through the sediment on the seabed.
 Some acorn worms take in sediment through their mouth and then digest organic materials and microbes in the sediment.
 Others filter nutrient particles and microorganisms out of the water via their gills.
 The gills are also used for respiration.
-As in a fish, water enters the worm's mouth, flows over its gills and then out of the body through the gill slits.
+As in a fish, water enters the worm's mouth, flows over its gills, and then travels out of the body through the gill slits.
 The gills absorb oxygen from the water and send it into the bloodstream.
 Carbon dioxide moves in the opposite direction.

 Deep-Sea Acorn Worms